| Home | E-Submission | Sitemap | Editorial Office |

 Clinical characteristics and radiologic outcomes of 28 patients

-No. Sex/age (years) Clinical manifestation VA dominance Aneurysm length/diameter PICA involvement Used stent diameter, size (mm) Post-complicatio
+No. Sex/age (years) Clinical manifestation VA dominance Aneurysm length/diameter (mm) PICA involvement Used stent diameter, size (mm) Post-complicatio

 FU duration (months) PICA occlusion Raymond grade (post >6 months) Clinical outcome (mRS, last)